 'For the meanwhile, not much, except to wait for his next move.
 Surely, he must make a mistake'.

 A helpless frustration and ineptitude emerged in me, as I meditated in a pensive thought this quandary.
 I had dreaded that the murders could extend beyond the East End, and my portentous preoccupation would be heightened, with a sudden occurrence that would spell doom.

 At around midnight, the murderer struck again, but this time the crime would be committed in Hyde Park, instead of the East End.
 The murder would totally surprise us and occur in an area, where there was no police presence or supervision.
 When I arrived at the Park, Captain Bailey was already there, and informed me of the details of the murder, according to the information he gathered, from the witness.

 Apparently, the killer or killers were not that discreet and precise, with their crime.
 Not only was there a witness, but as well, clear evidence.
-There was the familiar inscription carved in a tree, by the presumed killers that had become a locutionary redundancy fangled.
+There was the familiar inscription carved in a tree that had become a locutionary redundancy fangled.